7 Lab Protocol: Fundamentals of Chemistry

-Now, complete the task of drawing an uncharged Carbon-12 atom.
-Each group member is to draw their own diagram.
-Include its nucleus and electron shells making sure that the number of protons, neutrons, and electrons are correct and can be clearly counted by the instructor.
+8. Draw a Bohr model for Carbon-12 atom.
+Each group member is to draw their own Bohr model and initial next to it.
+Include the nucleus and electron shells making sure that the number of protons, neutrons, and electrons are correct and can be clearly counted by the instructor.
 Make sure it is clear which valence electrons are paired and which are unpaired.

 Electronegativity difference between atoms Type of bond between atoms